Lydia-K-dir/lydia_kwao.github.io/README.md

 - Tailor content recommendations and push notifications based on device usage habits.For example, mobile users might prefer bite-sized or short-form content.

-- Offer time-limited free trials of premium features to users who rate highly.Use this as a gateway to upsell to a paid subscription.
+- Offer time-limited free trials of premium features to users who rate highly engaged.Use this as a gateway to upsell to a paid subscription.

 - Consider creating tailored content or offers per region, especially for your high-performing countries.